brson/brson.github.com/beer/_posts/2021-05-15-country-boy-nacho-bait-habanero-blonde-ale.md

-It's not complex or interesting, just slightly hot and tastes like habanero, but it also tastes lie the worst habanero-derived food flavoring you've ever eaten, not like a deliciously fresh habanero.
+It's not complex or interesting, just slightly hot and tastes like habanero, but it also tastes like the worst habanero-derived food flavoring you've ever eaten, not like a deliciously fresh habanero.

 I can't appreciate the beer qualities of this in any way.